ccallawa/alyvix_doc/getting_started/windows_start_button.rst

       :alt: The start button script element in Alyvix Editor

 #.
 Now call Alyvix Robot by pressing the |runblue| button at the top left.
 You should see the
    mouse move over to the Windows Start button and click, causing the Start Menu to open.
+Finally, exit Alyvix Editor using the :nobutton:`EXIT` button at the top.

-If you saw the Start Menu appear , then you've successfully built and run your very first Alyvix test case!
+If you saw the Start Menu appear, then you've successfully built and run your very first Alyvix test case!

-..  drag the object into the scripting panel
-    run the test case through the editor, clicking on RUN and waiting for the interaction save the test case, clicking on SAVE AS and type windows_menu as the file name exit the editor, clicking on EXIT
+The following page will continue this example to create a more complex script.